 Total Control ARC®

-Whether you want to become a more proficient and safer rider on the street —or a faster rider on the track— mastering advanced riding techniques is crucial and should not be postponed until it is too late.
+Whether you want to become a more proficient and safer rider on the street—or a faster rider on the track—mastering advanced riding techniques is crucial and should not be postponed until it is too late.
 Unfortunately, most advanced riding courses in the country are only offered in high-speed racetrack environments.
 The fear of crashing at high speeds and the pressure of other riders flying by are too intimidating to most motorcyclists so they never take this important step forward.

 During our Advanced Riding Clinics, every drill is performed one at a time, and at street-legal speeds, in a controlled environment.
 After each run, you will receive professional, concise coaching on the specific skills you need to work on to transform your riding.
-From cruisers to sportbikes, all types and riding styles are welcome to attend.
+From cruisers to sportbikes, all types of motorcycles and riding styles are welcome to attend.

 What It Covers

 There are so many different factors that affect traction, from cornering and acceleration forces to the design of the tires and the weight of the bike; riding a motorcycle is really an exercise in traction management.
 The purpose of nearly every skill taught in our Advanced Riding Clinic is to help you understand what traction is, how it works and how to effectively use the limited amounts of traction available on a motorcycle.

 The single most important control on your motorcycle is the throttle.
 This is because—beyond speed and acceleration—it applies forces to so many aspects of your bike's handling including traction, suspension, weight transfer, steering, stability, and ground clearance.
 Knowing how to skillfully apply the throttle is one of the major distinctions between good riders and great riders.